lvonw/DynamoDB-Project/README.md

 ```terminal
 docker compose down -v
 ```
-For your convenience there is also a run.sh bash script, which will allow you to startup the the stack without navigating to the deploy/ directory.
+For your convenience there is also are also initialize.sh, run.sh and stop.sh bash scripts, which will allow you to interact with the the stack without navigating to the deploy/ directory.
+The initialize script only has to be ran once before the first time you run the project.

 ## Adminer